pgadmin-org/pgadmin4/docs/en_US/import_export_servers.rst

     # or, to specify a non-default user name:

     /path/to/python /path/to/setup.py --dump-servers output_file.json --user user@example.com

+    # to specify a pgAdmin config DB file:

+    /path/to/python /path/to/setup.py --dump-servers output_file.json --sqlite-path /path/to/pgadmin4.db

 To export only certain servers, use the ``--servers`` option and list one or more server IDs.
 For example: